 After creating a disk from a snapshot, you must attach the disk to an ECS instance to restore the snapshot data.
-For a Linux instance, you also need to log on to the instance and run the mount command to mount the disk.
-For details about how to attach a disk, see #unique_18.
-More information #unique_45 #unique_46 #unique_47
+For a Linux instance, log on to the instance and run the mount command to mount the disk.
+For more information about how to attach a disk, see #unique_18.
+More information #unique_55 #unique_46 #unique_47